 - Smart Marketer’s Ezra Firestone made $41,254.34 from a Pinterest ad spend on just $775 with the ads also leading to direct traffic.

 - PetPlan used boards built around dog breeds to attract audiences, resulting in a 12.5% increase in requests for insurance quotes.

 - AdoreMe used promoted pins to reach new customers and increase Pinterest revenue by 4000%.

 Though use it less often than Twitter or Facebook, Pinterest has been a great place to get visual inspiration and even do research.
-It’s a great marketing tool and a Pinterest marketing strategy for bloggers is essential nowadays.
+It’s a great marketing tool, almost essential nowadays.